robertwenquan/nyu-course-assignment/artificial-intelligence/Report.md

 1. Step 4: Click the cell you want to stop with
   * At this point the cell should be in selected state
   * Just simply click it one more time to end the move
-  * The game play right will be handed over to the robot immediately
+  * The game control will be handed over to the robot immediately

 #### Sample Canvass Map
   ![Image of canvass](images/Canvass.jpg)